 - 3.3.
 No formal review of the default was undertaken in the Scheme year.
 The strategy and performance of the default were last formally reviewed at a trustee meeting in October 2017, with a formal recommendation to change the default strategy agreed by the Trustees at a further meeting on 9 March 2018. - 3.4.
 With assistance from Barnett Waddingham LLP, the Scheme's investment advisors, the Trustees review the performance of all the DC Section investment options, including the default strategies, on a quarterly basis.
 During the reporting period, the Trustees were satisfied that the performance of the defaults was consistent with their aims and objectives, which are outlined in the Statement of Investment Principles. - 3.5.
-The Trustees will look to start a review of the default options in the current (2021/22) Scheme year to ensure they continue to remain suitable for the membership.
+The Trustees have undertaken work during the Scheme year, in conjunction with the Company and their pensions advisers, to review the overall suitability of the Scheme for members relative to other options available in the workplace pensions market.
+This included consideration of the different default investment strategies used across different providers and how they compared relative to the strategy used in the Scheme. - 3.6.
+The Trustees understand that the LifePath investment strategies are also used as default strategies by a large workplace pension provider and receive significant governance oversight as a result which benefits Scheme members as investors, however also recognise their responsibilities to review that these strategies are suitable for the Scheme's membership in particular.